quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 extension called `NamedFieldPuns`, that we by default enable in our Quanterall templates, so you should see this work without issue when using them.

-**Note:** Record types are sometimes called product types.
-Later material will elaborate on why that is and what it means.

 ## Union types

 While a record represents a collection of values that make up a whole, all of them present, a